JFDI-Consulting/node-red-azure-webapp/README.md

 # node-red-azure-webapp
 A webapp wrapper for running Bobb on node-red in an Azure Windows Web App.
+It should deploy everything required for Bobb including whatever settings and latest flows have been placed here.

-***This is now deprecated.
+~~***This is now deprecated.
 The preferred way to run Bobb on node-red in Azure is using a docker container with a Linux Web App Service.
-See https://github.com/JFDI-Consulting/bobbenginenr-docker which fulfills this purpose.***
+See https://github.com/JFDI-Consulting/bobbenginenr-docker which fulfills this purpose.***~~

 To use it just: